 9.2 SIMPLE EXTRACTION

 With the present technology, inert materials can be extracted in many sophisticated ways.
 Here I just refer to some which have been extracted since time immemorial and even today are extracted in a relatively simple manner.
-River sand dredging (fig. 168) is one of them.
-This job that in the old days was done entirely manually is now done in a totally mechanised method.
+River sand dredging (fig. 166) is one of them.
+This job that in the old days was done entirely manually is now done in a totally mechanised manner.

-and figure 170 shows the owner of the enterprise doing the final sorting.
+and figure 169 showing the owner of the enterprise doing the final sorting.
 It was impressive how fast his hand moved and I do not think many diamonds were missed.

 9.3 OPEN CAST

-and figure 174 shows a limestone quarry in Portugal with so much dust, that one has difficulty in distinguishing the crusher unit on the right hand side.
-Probably, because Portugal belongs to the EU, its mining laws are actually more strict than those in South Africa but, obviously in Portugal there is no apparent law enforcement, because the photo was taken from a moderately important road with considerable traffic of all sorts.
+and figure 173 shows a limestone quarry in Portugal with so much dust, that one has difficulty in distinguishing the crusher unit on the right hand side.
+Probably, because Portugal belongs to the EU, its mining laws are actually more strict than those in South Africa but, obviously in Portugal there is no apparent law enforcement, since the photo was taken from a moderately important road with considerable traffic of all sorts.

 This is sad because quarry dust is easily prevented by simply spraying the haul roads, the blast heaps, as well as all the crushing units.
-That is, all the sectors where dust may develop.
-The only dust observable in a South African quarry is that caused by the blast (fig. 175).
+That is, all the sectors where dust may develop, with the exception of course, of the dust caused by the blast, as shown in figure 174.